 The Kawasan Zipline

-There we got a safety briefing and then the first highlight, because we had to choose between walking 20 minutes to the Kawasan Canyon or bridging the distance by zipline.
+There we got a safety briefing and then the first highlight started, because we had to choose between walking 20 minutes to the Kawasan Canyon or bridging the distance by zipline.
 Of course, the choice was not difficult and so we hung only a few minutes later in Superman pose in a safety harness on a several hundred meters long wire rope.

 And off we went, hurtling at breakneck speed over the jungle at a height of 50 meters and having a blast.
 The fun stopped slowly as we approached the target platform where helping hands were already waiting to take us off the rope.
 But just before this platform our momentum and maybe also our luck left us and we stopped and slowly glided backwards to the middle of the zipline.
 Bummer!